friflo/ECS-wiki/README.md

 > Minimal heap allocations.
 > After internal buffers grown large enough no heap allocation will occur.
 > At this point no garbage collection will be executed.
-This avoids frame stuttering / lagging caused caused be GC runs.
+This avoids frame stuttering / lagging caused be GC runs.
 > Especially no allocation when
 > - Creating or deleting entities
 > - Adding or removing components / tags